documentcloud/documentcloud/app/views/help/searching.markdown

 # Searching in the Workspace

 This guide lists the different types of searches you can perform with DocumentCloud.
-You can click any of the examples to run the search and try it out.
+You can click any of the linked examples to run the search and try it out.

 By default, a search looks for all of the words you enter within the full text of the document itself.
 For example: [John Yoo detainee][].
 You can, however, ask DocumentCloud to search the contents of specific other fields.